Kaiser Permanente and Senior Care Coverage

 What Other Options Exist to Pay for Senior Care?

 Many seniors who need a bit of help around the house may turn to their health insurance policy.
 If this is not an option, it may be possible to get coverage through your state's Medicaid policy.
-This is available based on a person’s income qualifications.
+This is available based on your income qualifications.
 In most cases, Medicaid can cover health-related needs that are not otherwise covered by Medicare or commercial health insurance policies.

 Aside from Medicaid, many older adults use their savings and retirement accounts to cover many of their senior care needs.
 Some people sell their homes and downsize to pay for these needs as well.
 Private payment for senior care, especially non-essential care, is very common.
 Individuals may also tap into an existing life insurance policy or turn to third parties for help in paying for these needs.
 Those who are getting older may wish to start planning for long-term care now when it may be more accessible and affordable to purchase.